One of the biggest causes of neck pain is car accidents

-Typically after an accident a person is full of adrenalin so any pain is numbed and it feels as if nothing is wrong.
+Typically after an accident the body is full of adrenalin so pain is numbed and it feels as if nothing is wrong.
 However 36 hours later most patients feel they need to seek medical help.
 Commonly they say things like “I’m burning all over and aching in my neck.”
 The patients are told that it’s “whiplash.”

-People are often told that they have whiplash, but there is no official medical condition as whiplash.
-It is merely a commonly used name for neck injuries incurred during a rear end collision arising from the sudden, snap-like movements of the body of moving forwards and then back quickly, like a cracking whip.
+Although people are often told that they have whiplash, there is no official medical condition as whiplash.
+It is merely a commonly used name for neck injuries sustained during a rear end collision arising from the sudden, snap-like movements of the body moving forward and then back quickly, like a cracking whip.

-The result is ligament injuries to the neck but when the unknowing patient tries to make a claim, it is generally denied because whiplash is not on the approved list of conditions!
+This quick motion results in ligament injuries to the neck but when the patient tries to make a claim, it is generally denied because whiplash is not on the approved list of conditions!

-Whiplash, being a non-medical term, can cause a lot of confusion with patients yet the name stubbornly persists even though it is not officially recognised.
+Whiplash, being a non-medical term, can cause confusion with patients yet the name stubbornly persists even though it is not officially recognised.

-There are a few factors that contribute to the injury.
+There are also a few factors that contribute to the injury.

-First is the position upon impact.
-The strike might have been a total surprise or the patient could have seen it coming and gone into a brace position.
+The main one is the position upon impact.
+The impact might have been a total surprise or, if the patient saw it coming, they went into a “brace” position.
 The immediate reaction is to contract the body when impact occurs, if the patient can see a collision is imminent.

-Patients with these traumas develop sleeping problems from having soft tissue injuries for too long.
+Patients with neck trauma develop sleeping problems from having soft tissue injuries for too long.

 Patients need to be made aware that they have soft tissue injuries and most likely have ligament tears.